+Assistant Positions

-Assistant Positions Grades 9-12 0 Credit
+Grades 9-12

 Assistant positions are a great way to gain basic work experience for use on resumes and other applications.
 Positions are available in the Main Office, Attendance Office, Career Center, Library, and with individual teachers.
 Applications are available during the first 2 weeks of each semester.
 If interested in an Assistant Position, please see your counselor.
+Prerequisite(s): Application and selection are required.

+Internship-Semester

-Internship-Semester Grades 11-12 .5 Credit
+Grades 11-12